TejaswiJadhav/Testap/README.md

 # Testap

-Testap is a repository for some application:x
+Testap is a repository for MPI Blast Application which search DNA sequence from Database